Lao Language Ephemera

 This is a video of a presentation by SEASSI 2005 Intermediate Lao student Chanphammala Luangphasy on the life of the Buddha as Sidhartha and the popular story of his penultimate life, the Vesendara Jataka (Nithaan Sadok in Lao).
 This very well-done presentation documents a summer of research by Chanphammala, and features an interview with a local elder at the Elgin, Illinois Bun Phawet festival.

-If you're planning on studying at SEASSI, this is exactly the kind of presentation you'll be doing in Week Eight, reflecting two months of research on your independent study topic.
 Below the link to the video (which will open in a separate browser window) is a link to a PDF document which contains the word list that Chanphammala produced for her presentation.

 Two Renditions of a Lao Folk Tale